-On 25 May 2018, the General Data Protection Regulation (GDPR) comes into effect across the European Union, regulating how businesses should handle personal data.
-Businesses large and small need to get ready for this change.
+On 25 May 2018, the General Data Protection Regulation (GDPR) came into effect across the European Union, regulating how businesses should handle personal data.

-However, research in March from industry analysts IDC found that fewer than half of European small and medium businesses have taken steps to get ready for the new regulations.
-So we have identified 10 everyday workplace activities that ought to be considered more carefully from 25 May onwards when the GDPR comes into force.
+However, research in March from industry analysts IDC found that fewer than half of European small and medium businesses had taken steps to get ready for the new regulations.
+So we have identified 10 everyday workplace activities that ought to be considered more carefully now the GDPR is a reality.

 Ambition In Action

 Got a burning ambition to grow your business but struggling to do so?
 Download this free e-book for advice from Peter Jones and business owners who faced challenges and overcame them using their business ambition.

 An individual’s date of birth is their own personal data.
 Under the GDPR, unless shared in a purely personal or household activity, it should not be shared without express consent by the individual.
 So it is worth checking that you have everyone’s permission to host a shared calendar of birthdays in the office.

 If you were planning to send Christmas cards to your customers, stop right there.
 If that were to include someone’s home address then that is personal data so once again not necessarily permissible under the GDPR, unless you have consent of the individuals in advance.